M-estimation under Two-Phase Multiwave Sampling with Applications to Prediction-Powered Inference: Numerical experiments

 \paragraph{Tree cover quantile experiment.} Using the same dataset, we estimate the 0.75-quantile of percent tree cover.
 In Phase I, only proxy predictions of tree cover were observed; gold-standard measurements were collected in Phase II.
-For stratified adaptive sampling, $\xProxySpace$ was partitioned into 13 strata based on discretizations of predicted tree cover.
-Quantile estimation required weighted quantile estimation and weighted density estimation at the target quantile; implementation details are provided in Appendix \ref{sec:DatasetsAdditionalDetails}.
+Quantile estimation required weighted quantile estimation and weighted density estimation at the target quantile (see Appendix \ref{sec:DatasetsAdditionalDetails} for implementation details).